Welcome to Fruits from Dominican Republic.

 Cherimola

 Cherimoya, also known as “Fruit-cone” or custard apple, is a heart-shaped, green fruit native to South America.
 It has an inedible, scaly peel similar to an artichoke and a soft, creamy flesh like custard inside.
 The white, sweet pulp has a taste similar to vanilla yogurt or custard and it contains a variety of vitamins and minerals.
-In some places, the cherimoya pulp is used to make sorbet or ice cream.
+In some places, the cherimoya pulp is used to make sorbet or ice cream

 Sapodilla